bl4de/ctf/2017/nullcon_HackIM_2017/Web1.md

 Time to collect all the crumbs together:

-- Chris Martin is co-founder and a lead of Coldplay band
+- Chris Martin (from challenge description) is co-founder and a lead of Coldplay band
 - we have to help him to get home
-- there is some mismatch in host table and IP is logged
+- there is (probably) a table in database where hostname and IP are logged

 First, I've tried classic SQL Injection in login form.
 It did not work and nothing really changed.
 So I decided to focus on words from error message - __host__ and __IP__.

 Chris wanted to go home.

-And the home is...
+And as we know...

 ![web1]
 (assets/localhost.png)